microsoft/ImagineCup/5-Integrating-Azure/3.An-Intro-to-Web-&-Mobile-Apps/README.md

+## Section 5: Integrating Azure Into Your Project
+### Lesson 3/3: An Intro to Web & Mobile Apps

 ## Build and Deploy your Prototype to the Cloud

 In this lesson, you will learn how to take a prototype and deploy it to the cloud.
 Assuming you have built your application for either a web or mobile platform, you need to find a way to showcase it live for users to try as a true prototype.
 In this lesson, you can view a series of videos on how to build a Power App for mobile, and how to build and deploy a web app using Azure Static Web Apps.